VCSTDN2024/imad5112-assignment-2-Lwethu888/README.md

 ![image](https://github.com/user-attachments/assets/a90104aa-77ee-4017-8086-502fe79f572e)

-*Caption for screenshot 3:Score page *
+*Caption for screenshot 3:  *

 ![image](https://github.com/user-attachments/assets/1af6721a-82a2-4633-a327-41ac9b6fd0fb)

-*Caption for screenshot 4: Review page wher euser gets to see the questions they got wrong *
+*Caption for screenshot 4: Review page where a user gets to see the questions they got wrong *

 ### Video Demo:
 A video showcasing the app's functionality can be viewed here: [YouTube Video Link].